Could You Just DIY?

 Having an advisor doesn’t magically produce higher returns.
 The real value is having a structured decision-making partner.
 Someone who helps you think clearly when stakes are high, tradeoffs are real and the right answer isn’t obvious.
 An advisor can provide a professional perspective in critical moments.
 They can help separate signal from noise, align decisions with long-term goals and reduce the odds you make an error when it matters most.

-The perspective an advisor brings in these critical moments are difficult to replicate on your own.
+The perspective an advisor brings in these critical moments is extremely difficult to replicate on your own.

 DIY works best when life is simple.